diogovalentte/mantium/README.md

 - [Authelia](https://github.com/authelia/authelia)
 - [Authentik](https://github.com/goauthentik/authentik)

-You can still use the iFrame if API and dashboard are in the same Docker network.
+You can still use the iFrame if the API and dashboard are in the same Docker network.
 The dashboard will communicate with the API using the API's container name.

 ### API